 Figure 4 Progress of wastewater surveillance systems, from a (a) minimum viable product, to the (b) standard and then finally, to the (c) ideal system, with developments in design, laboratory methods, data analysis and reporting.
 In addition to this, there are bullet points containing features of (a) to (c), split into fundamental elements of an effective wastewater monitoring programme, including reliability, resolution, accuracy and timeliness which filter through to all elements of the programme, including design, laboratory methods, data analysis and reporting.

 5.1.
-Design
+The ideal: design